-On its 10th anniversary, Instagram is releasing a series of visual features that allow you to change the app's icon.
-But along with that, the company is also introducing some measures to reduce abusive comments on the platform.
+On its 10th anniversary, Instagram is releasing a series of visuals characteristics which allow you to change the application icon.
+But along with this, the company is also introducing some measures to reduce abusive comments on platform.

 This may be good, but it can also be described as censorship, depending on how one sees it.

 The first feature automatically blocks offensive comments using AI.
-The company said it will detect them using offensive comments that have been reported in the past.
+The company said it will track them down using previously reported offensive comments.
 You will be able to press “View hidden comments” to see them.
 The social network will automatically remove any comments that violate the community guidelines.
 This feature is currently in beta mode.

 In addition, the company extends the "nudge" feature that alerts someone when posting a bad comment.
 The application will display warnings when someone repeatedly tries to post offensive things.